 Receptionists are so common these days that they are found in almost every business.
-Normally they sit at the front desk of an office to help field questions, answer requests and to be the face of the company.
+Normally they sit at the front desk of an office to help field questions, answer requests, and be the face of the company.
 They typically answer phone calls that come in requesting information and act as a messenger between clients and staff.

 Have you ever wondered where the position began or how it will continue to evolve in today’s business world?
 Here is a further look at the position of a receptionist.

 Receptionists are employees in an office or administrative support position that typically perform their work in a waiting area, such as a lobby front desk.
-They are employed by an organization to greet visitors or clients, answer telephone calls and to help with electronic or paper files.
-They are commonly seen in hotels, doctors’ offices, automotive services, spas and much more.
+They are employed by an organization to greet visitors or clients, answer telephone calls, and help with electronic or paper files.
+They are commonly seen in hotels, doctors’ offices, automotive services, spas, and much more.
 For most receptionists, it is important to work in the front desk position, because their desk is typically the first thing a customer sees when entering the business.

 Along with greeting visitors, they answer inquiries about the company, its products or services, and direct visitors to their destination.
-They typically sort and handle mail, answer phone calls and book appointments.
-Many bosses will have their receptionist handle other tasks like serving coffee to guests, bookkeeping or handling a cash machine.
+They typically sort and handle mail, answer phone calls, and book appointments.
+Many bosses will have their receptionist handle other tasks like serving coffee to guests, bookkeeping, or handling a cash machine.

 How it all Began